-Diary Studies (aka longitudinal studies, are a great way to collect qualitative data through a user’s daily logs — in the user’s natural context — so that UX researchers, developers, and designers can study and learn from these daily interactions.
+Diary Studies (aka longitudinal studies), are a great way to collect qualitative data through a user’s daily logs — in the user’s natural context — so that UX researchers, developers, and designers can study and learn from these daily interactions.

-1. Decide how to structure your study, then create a project.
+Decide how to structure your study, then create a project.

-2. Chose how to communicate the study’s instructions.
+Chose how to communicate the study’s instructions.

-It’s important to note that instructions, calendaring, and communication with participants is managed by the researcher throughout the duration of the Diary Study.
+Please note: instructions, calendaring, and communication with participants is managed by the researcher throughout the duration of the Diary Study.
 Lookback provides the tool for housing and recording the study, not scheduling or communicating with beforehand.

 Once the study has completed, be sure to thank your participant 🙏